 Yin yoga is the only style of yoga I teach now because it’s exactly what we all need more of – physical ease, mental calm, emotional peace, soulful quiet, and the practice of slowing down. -Angela Kittock, Yin Yoga + Meditation Teacher

-Location for all Yin Yoga & Mindfulness Classes:
+For all In-Person Yin Yoga & Mindfulness Classes:

 Moondance Wellness Yoga Studio